opensearch-project/documentation-website/_dashboards/quickstart.md

 For information about installation and configuration, see [Install and configure OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) and [Install and configure OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/install-and-configure/install-dashboards/index/).

 The following sections include tutorials on OpenSearch basics.
-You can use your own environment or the [OpenSearch Playground](https://playground.opensearch.org/app/home#/), which runs on the latest version of OpenSearch.
+Use your own environment or the [OpenSearch Playground](https://playground.opensearch.org/app/home#/), which runs on the latest version of OpenSearch.

 ## Adding sample data

 To add sample data, follow these steps:

-1. On the OpenSearch Dashboards **Home** page, choose **Add data** on the upper-right side of page.
+1. On the OpenSearch Dashboards **Home** page, choose **Add data** on the upper-right side of the page.
 2. On the **Add sample data** page, choose the datasets you want to add.

-Note that the **Sample flight data** dataset is used in the tutorials throughout this quickstart.
+The [**Sample flight data** dataset](https://playground.opensearch.org/app/home#/tutorial_directory) is used in the tutorials in this quickstart.
+{: .note}

 The following image shows a view of the adding sample data window.